TeekerApp/Teeker/README.md

 # ERROR's

+## Database ERROR's
 If a Database Error shows up about `OPTIONS` make these files.
 1. `.env` place this inside `DATABASE_URL=sqlite:///db.sqlite3`
 2. `.gitignore` place this inside `.env`

+## Enviroment ERROR's
+If you are having any issues when trying to run a test that involves sending emails or reCAPTCHA v2.
+Please make sure that you have all enviroment values, if you don't get them from Sana or go to the Heroku Settings.